RANS Equations with Explicit Data-Driven Reynolds Stress Closure Can Be Ill-Conditioned: Results

 The RANS simulations are performed in a finite-volume CFD platform OpenFOAM, using a modified flow solver that allows the explicit and implicit treatments of Reynolds stress computed from DNS data.
-The mesh sizes are $36, 110, 200, 400, 1040$ for the flows at Reynolds numbers $Re_{{\tau}}=180, 550, 1000, 2000$, and $5200$.
-The $y^+$ of the first cell center is kept below 1.
 For numerical discretizations, the second-order central difference scheme is chosen for all terms except for the convection term, which is discretized with a second-order upwind scheme.
+The second-order upwind scheme was used to avoid the possible numerical instability when using central difference scheme for the convection term.
+For the turbulent plane channel cases, the convection term disappears at steady state and thus the presented results in Section~\ref{sec:data-driven} are not influenced by the discretization of the convection term thereof.
 In Section~\ref{sec:data-driven}, the mean velocity is obtained by directly solving Eq.~\ref{eq:ns-concise-L} since the mean velocity and the pressure are decoupled for the RANS simulation of a fully-developed plane channel flow.
-The convergence criteria of solving mean velocity is set as~$10^{-8}$ in relative error.
+The convergence criteria of solving the momentum equations is set as~$10^{-8}$ in absolute error.